 Here are a few methods that various governments and companies are trialling to provide faster, more reliable internet access to everyone.

 London mayor Sadiq Khan recently announced a plan to incorporate the new infrastructure for full fibre broadband into the London Underground tunnels.
-Despite being the capital, full fibre is currently only available to 11% of London properties, with traditional copper cables still the most common way to connect homes to street cabinets.
+Despite being the U.K. capital, full fibre is currently only available to 11% of London properties, with traditional copper cables still the most common way to connect homes to street cabinets.

 According to the mayor’s statement, “new fibre optic cabling will be laid along TfL tunnels to create a ‘fibre backbone’ across London… [this] will cover the installation costs of linking these fibre optic cables to public buildings, such as community centres and libraries.”